Traffic Violation Vs. Traffic Crime

 - Speeding in excess of posted limits

-Contact office today to schedule a free consultation with a knowledgeable traffic violations lawyer.
-If Mr. Hicks doesn’t think you need to hire an attorney, he’ll let you know.
+Contact him today to schedule a free consultation with a knowledgeable traffic violations lawyer.
+If he doesn’t think you need to hire an attorney, he’ll let you know.
 He is not interested in wasting your time, or his time.
 If, however, he thinks you may benefit from legal representation, he’ll advise you as to how you can go about making the most of the options available to you.
-Mr. Hicks has decades of experience assisting Virginia drivers in traffic violations matters, and chances are he has something to bring to the table where your own case is concerned.
+He has decades of experience assisting Virginia drivers in traffic violations matters, and chances are he has something to bring to the table where your own case is concerned.